Principal Investigator

 Research Assistant

-Chelsea graduated summa cum laude from Dartmouth College in 2021 with a BA in Psychology and a minor in English/Creative Writing.
+Chelsea graduated summa cum laude from Dartmouth College with a BA in Psychology and a minor in English.
 She is involved in all studies at the Lipschitz Lab, with a specific interest in the development of accessible interventions.
-As a Dartmouth undergraduate, she designed and conducted survey and interview studies of pregnant cannabis users to identify risk factors for continued cannabis use during pregnancy, culminating in a peer-reviewed first-author paper.
-She was previously lead coordinator of an R01-funded clinical trial investigating whether CBD reduces neuroinflammation in patients with chronic pain.
+As an undergraduate, she designed and conducted a survey and interview study of pregnant cannabis users to identify risk factors for continued cannabis use during pregnancy, culminating in a peer-reviewed first-author paper.
+She was previously lead coordinator of an R01-funded clinical trial investigating whether CBD reduces neuroinflammation in chronic pain patients.
 Chelsea will begin pursuing her PhD in Clinical Psychology this fall.

 Research Assistant